leonmavr/EZfaces/README.md

 **2. Load new subject and predict from webcam**
 ```
-from from ezfaces.face_classifier import faceClassifier
+from from ezfaces.face_classifier import FaceClassifier
 import cv2

-fc = faceClassifier()
+fc = FaceClassifier()
 lbl_new = fc.add_img_data(from_webcam=True)
 fc.train()
 # take a snapshot from webcam